 - Place a serving size piece on each plate and drizzle it with sauce.
 Top the salmon with scallions and chia seeds.

-Benefits of eating salmon
+The benefits of eating salmon

 This will sound very scientific but salmon contains small bioactive protein molecules that provide support for joint cartilage, insulin balance, and control of digestive tract inflammation.